zrowe/liri-node-app/README.md

 # liri-node-app

-One Paragraph of project description goes here

-## Getting Started

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and returns data.

+## Getting Started

+To use, just clone down the repo, add your keys, and have fun.

 ### Prerequisites